Moocar/logback-gelf/deploy.md

 # How to deploy this library to maven central

-I always seem to forgt how to go about this, so here tis all documented.
+I always seem to forget how to go about this, so here tis all documented.
 The [official guide](http://central.sonatype.org/pages/ossrh-guide.html) has more.